Repellista/Phylogenetics_2024/hw3/report.md

-Introduction
+# Introduction
 This research is aimed at clarifying the phylogenetic position of different Testudines, namely Chelonidae, Dermochelyidae, Testudinidae, Emydidae and Trioychidae families.
 Chelonidae and Dermochelyidae belong to sea turtles from a common superfamily Chelonioidea, whereas Testudinidae include terrestial tortoises.
 Emydidae is represented by asemiaquatic Trachemys scripta elegans, and Trionyx triunguis is a freshwater turtle from Trioychidae family.
 The assumptions were that Testudinidae, being the only terrestrial turtles here, form a separate clade to all others.
 Study[1] claimed that Emydidae were more closely related to Testudinidae, and Chelonioidea formed sequential sister groups to them, with Dermochelyidae forming a monophyletic group.
 Study[2] opposed it by telling that Tryonichia stand distinct to other turtles and that Dermochelyidae is a sister taxon to Chelonidae.

-Methods
+# Methods
 Samples for 9 species of turtles were accessed from Genbank.
 Alligator missipiensis was chosen as outgroup.
 Four gene markers were chosen: 12S, 16S, COI and RAG-1.
 As there were several sequences for the same gene marker and species, consensus sequences were made for them and aligned with MAFFT for each gene marker.
 Then, supermatrix of concatenated genes was built with AMAS.
 Both separate gene markes and concatened supermatrix were used as data, as well as all sequences ungrouped.
 Several trees were built with different approaches and visualized with ITOL: neighbor-joining with phylip, maximum likelihood with IQTree and Bayesian with MrBayes.

-Results
+# Results
-There were significant differences in inferred phylogenetic relationships between species when using different markers.
+There were significant differences in inferred phylogenetic relationships between species when using different markers and phylogenetic approaches.
+Bayesian method showed the most bootstrap support when building trees for separate genes, but the supermatrix tree has unresolved polytomies, probably to many differences between gene models.

 For ML approach, the most reliable bootstrap support values were found for 12S gene, others had weak support.

 12S